 Arts & Humanities

-Al Filreis of the School of Arts and Sciences is spotlighted for his approach to poetry.
+Steven Hahn of the School of Arts and Sciences is featured for joining the Pulitzer Prize board.

 PHILADELPHIA – Steven Hahn of the University of Pennsylvania has been elected to the 20-member Pulitzer Prize Board.
 Hahn is the Roy F. and Jeannette P. Nichols Professor of History at Penn.

 Hahn won the Pulitzer Prize for history in 2004 for A Nation Under Our Feet: Black Political Struggles in the Rural South from Slavery to the Great Migration.
 The book also received the Bancroft Prize for Best Book in American History and the Merle Curti Prize in Social History given by the Organization of American Historians.

 PHILADELPHIA — The Field Center for Children’s Policy, Practice & Research will host a public hearing, “Foster Care: Aging Out – Options and Obstacles,” Wednesday, Nov.
 2, 10:30 a.m. to 12:30 p.m., in Claudia Cohen Hall, 249 S. 36th St., on the University of Pennsylvania campus.

 Write one of your hopes or fears onto a Post-It note, “sign” the note with your fingerprint and attach it to the wall.
 That’s what two local artists want you to do.